-The Royal Highland Fusilier refused a medical discharge — and after a gruelling fightback says he is determined to continue not only his career but also taking part actively in competitive sport:
+After a gruelling fightback, the Royal Highland Fusilier is determined to continue not only his career but also taking part actively in competitive sport.

-Representing Team UK at the forthcoming Invictus Games The Hague 2020 would be a significant step in the 27 year-olds, already remarkable recovery journey:” The benefits that it would have is to help me manage my PTSD more in focusing on sports and helping me cope with it better.
-To give me more confidence in attempting/doing more sports even after being injured and believing in myself more.”
+Representing Team UK at the forthcoming Invictus Games The Hague 2022 will be a significant step in the 29 year-old’s, already remarkable recovery journey ”It will help me manage my post-traumatic stress disorder and it will give me more confidence to attempt more sports so I believe in myself more.”